AresMUSH/aresmush.com/tutorials/code/web-debug.md

 ### Check the Logs

-Rule out the obvious first by checking both the [game debug log](/tutorials/code/troubleshooting.html) (in Admin -> Logs in the web portal) and the browser console.
+Rule out the obvious first.

+1. Check the game debug log under Admin -> Logs in the web portal (see [troubleshooting](/tutorials/code/troubleshooting.html)  for details)
+2. Check the browser console for errors.

+{% include pretty_image.html file='code/web-debug-console.png' %}

 ### Check the Game Handler